xma711/notebook/iot/wsn/README.md

 Non-ip solutions: Zigbee, Z-Wave, Insteon, Waveenis (the latter 2 may already die..)..

 Zigbee: phy layer + mac layer + network layer + application layer. phy and mac are defined by 802.15.4, rest by zigbee specification.
-Support tree and mesh topologies;
+Support tree and mesh topology;
 development of applications relies on application profiles, such as the zigbee home automation public application profile and the smart energy profile.
 A new zigbee specification RF4CE offers a simplified version for star topology only.